 Difference Between Switch vs Router vs Hub

-A Switch is a device used for forming a network by connecting multiple nodes/ devices whereas Router is a device used to form a common connection amongst the networks in order to establish the data flow between the networks.
+A Switch is a device used for forming a network by connecting multiple nodes/ devices, whereas a Router is a device used to form a common connection amongst the networks in order to establish the data flow between the networks.
 The main difference between a switch and a router is that a switch transmits data in the form of frames, while a router transmits data in the form of packets.
-Switches are widely used as a connection enabling element for the peripheral devices, whereas Routers are the networking devices.
+Switches are widely used as a connection enabling element for peripheral devices, whereas Routers are networking devices.

 Head to Head Comparison Between Switch vs Router vs Hub (Infographics)